-We sell commercial as well as residential vacuum cleaners.
+We sell commercial as well as residential vacuum cleaners, which can make choosing a vacuum cleaner seem like a difficult task.
 Commercial models are more rugged and durable, so we’re often asked, “Why should I buy a residential vacuum when the commercial vacuums are better and about the same price?”

 That’s an attractive idea.
 Especially since all the commercial vacuums we sell are very good products.
-Generally, they have longer cords and higher capacity dust bags than residential vacuums.
+Generally, commercial vacuum cleaners have longer cords and higher capacity dust bags than residential vacuums.
 In most cases, the machines are designed with additional structural integrity to better endure the rigors of a commercial environment.
 And they generally are more powerful than the typical residential vacuum.

 And while commercial vacuums can be more powerful than a residential vacuum, you don’t necessarily need or even want that.
 Remember, these machines are designed for offices, restaurants and warehouses.
 The may be too aggressive for fine carpets.
 They may not have features like rubber wheels to prevent scratching bare floors while cleaning.